0xkiichiro/0xkiichiro/README.md

 I'm a self-taught frontend developer.
 I've started my journey in early 22'.

-I have working proficiency in GIT, HTML5, CSS3 and JS.
-Currently focused on learning React.
+I have working proficiency in GIT, HTML5, CSS3 and JS & React.
+Currently focused on learning Python and backend development.

 I enjoy following the latest trends in crypto and learning Solidity on the side for my hobby projects.